CraftLight-Network/Wrench/.github/CONTRIBUTING.md

 # Contributing
-If you want to contribute to this bot, please open a pull request or issue.
+Thanks for being interested in the project!
+Before contributing, make sure to read this file.

+When contributing, please make sure your changes follow the below guidelines.
+If possible, notify the owners of this repository about changes you are making.
+If you do not follow these guidelines, your requests may be denied or require further work on the request.

-## Pull request
+## DOs
-1. Ensure there are no major vulnerabilities.
-This includes DoS, SQL Injection, and other types of attacks.
+- Follow the formatting!
+The repository may include files or packages that will help check your code.
-2. Make sure to clearly describe what you have changed.
+- Make sure to describe what you have done with detail so reviewers know exactly what to check.
-3. Test your stuff.
-It must actually work.
+- Test your changes extensively.
+We don't want broken changes added to the repository!
+- Keep to the style of the rest of the code.
+Avoid comments that don't fit, code that doesn't look right, etc.

-## Requirements
+## DON'Ts
-1. Commands must be properly formatted with tabs as the delimiter.
-2. Changes must not be malicious or code-breaking.
+- Changes you make must not be malicious or code-breaking.
-3. Do not include any personal information!
-You don't want to leak your stuff.

-The ESLint config will format all code the way it's meant to be formatted.
+- Avoid any offensive, religious, or controversial code or comments.
+- **MAKE SURE TO CLEAR ANY PERSONAL INFORMATION!** Make sure to remove tokens, emails, etc.

+## REQUIREMENTS
+1. `DOs` and `DON'Ts` are completely followed.